Gelatart/Top-Game-List-Score-Sorting/Readme.txt

 --"python -V" will show the version (as of writing it is Python 3.10.9) --"conda deactivate" will exit out of conda environment --"python Generator.py" should run it properly once in the environment

+I NOW HAVE A MAIN.PY IN THE ROOT FOLDER WHERE I TRY TO RUN FILES OFF OF

 SCORING PROCESSES:
 -Ranked: